hashicorp/consul/website/content/README.md

 ### Configuration entry vocabulary

-Consul's configuration entry vocabulary collects terms that describe
+Consul's configuration entry vocabulary collects the names of the configuration entries and custom resource definitions (CRDs) that you must define to control service mesh state.

 - `api-gateway`
 - `control-plane-request-limit`